Rarst/composer-in-wp/content/recipe/core-package.md

 description = How to create Composer package for WordPress core -->

+<div class="alert alert-info">You can skip this and use <a href="https://packagist.org/packages/johnpbloch/wordpress"><code>johnpbloch/wordpress</code></a> package.</div>

 Composer works best with code accompanied by `composer.json` and that is something WordPress core hadn't adopted yet.
 There is a bit of tinkering involved to create shim package for core.

-If you are not interested in details you could skip that and use [`johnpbloch/wordpress`](https://packagist.org/packages/johnpbloch/wordpress) fork with the one purpose of adding Composer support.

 ## Create Custom Package